Frequently Asked Questions

 To reduce the possibility of spam or junk-mail filters diverting receipt of the SAR via email, the U.S. Dept of Education suggests listing the following in your email address book: FederalStudentAidFAFSA@cpsmail.ed.gov

-What is a U.S. Department of Education PIN?
+What is a U.S. Department of Education FSA ID?
 How do I get one? ↑

-The Federal Student Aid PIN is your electronic signature and can be used each year to file the FAFSA, and access your records, such as the online SAR, and for HSU borrowers (and parent borrowers), to sign their loan promissory notes and view their student loan history (once loans received) through the National Student Loan Data System, and Direct Loan Online Servicing.
+The FSA IDis your electronic signature and can be used each year to file the FAFSA, and access your records, such as the online SAR, and for HSU borrowers (and parent borrowers), to sign their loan promissory notes and view their student loan history (once loans received) through the National Student Loan Data System, and Direct Loan Online Servicing.

-Both you and your parent(s) must obtain a PIN, as parents will need to electronically sign any FAFSA filed online if they provide income information.
+Unless you are an independent student, b oth you and your parent(s) must obtain an FSA ID, as parents will need to electronically sign any FAFSA filed online if they provide income information.

 To reduce the possibility of spam or junk-mail filters diverting receipt of the Federal PIN via email, the U.S. Dept of Education suggests listing the following in your email address book: FederalStudentAidPIN@cpsmail.ed.gov